Human fertilization: Preparation

 In preparation for the fusion of their genetic material both the oocyte and the sperm undergo transformations as a reaction to the fusion of cell membranes.

 The oocyte completes its second meiotic division.
 This results in a mature haploid ovum and the release of a polar body.
 The nucleus of the oocyte is called a pronucleus in this process, to distinguish it from the nuclei that are the result of fertilization.

 The sperm's tail and mitochondria degenerate with the formation of the male pronucleus.
 This is why all mitochondria in humans are of maternal origin.
 Still, a considerable amount of RNA from the sperm is delivered to the resulting embryo and likely influences embryo development and the phenotype of the offspring.

 Fusion

 The sperm nucleus then fuses with the ovum, enabling fusion of their genetic material.

 Blocks of polyspermy

 When the sperm enters the perivitelline space, a sperm-specific protein Izumo on the head binds to Juno receptors on the oocyte membrane.
-Once it’s bound, two blocks to polyspermy then occur.
+Once it is bound, two blocks to polyspermy then occur.
 After approximately 40 minutes, the other Juno receptors on the oocyte are lost from the membrane, causing it to no longer be fusogenic.
 Additionally, the cortical reaction will happen which is caused by ovastacin binding and cleaving ZP2 receptors on the zona pellucida.
 These two blocks of polyspermy are what prevent the zygote from having too much DNA.